Cancer and Your Finances

 - need to pay palliative care, funeral, burial or cremation costs

-- have been receiving a Centrelink payment for 26 weeks continuously and cannot pay your living expenses.
+- have been receiving a Centrelink payment for 26 weeks continuously and cannot pay your living expenses

 How to access super early

 To access your superannuation early, you need to apply to the Australian Taxation Office (ATO) or directly to your super fund, depending on why you are applying.
 There are also tax issues to consider.
+If you want to know more about accessing your superannuation early, you can visit the ATO’s website and search for early access to super; contact your super fund; or talk to a financial counsellor.

 Super, insurance and terminal illness